 A great way to keep motivated and socialise while keeping up a running hobby is to hit the tarmac with a group.
 It's also a safer way to navigate busy roads and longer runs that might see you running in the dark.
 If you're not familiar with the city or suburban roads, you can easily find running buddies using websites like Runners' World or the magazine's Twitter account.
-Joburg has a number of running clubs who host weekly time trials (usually 5km to 8km runs) for which you don't need to be a member to join in.
+Joburg has a number of running clubs that host weekly time trials (usually 5km to 8km runs) for which you don't need to be a member to join.

-Also look out for locally organised social running clubs like the Thesis running crew who run from the Thesis Lifestyle shop in Mofolo, Soweto and Alex-based running club Alex Run who start their long distance runs around the township from the Altrec Sports Centre.
+Also look out for locally organised social running clubs like the Thesis running crew who run from the Thesis Lifestyle shop in Mofolo, Soweto, and Alex-based running club Alex Run who start their long-distance runs around the township from the Altrec Sports Centre.

 The Pirates Sports Club

 Located between Parkhurst and Greenside the Tuesday evening time trial (5-8km) leaves from the Pirates bowling club car park opposite the entrance at 17:45.
 Non-members are welcome to join the run (it is recommended to wear bright reflective clothing).
 Look out for the annual Pirates 21km, described as the toughest 21km run in Joburg.

 25 Braeside St, Greenside, tel. +27 11 646 5025, piratesclub.co.za

 The Wanderers running club sets off for a 5km or 8km run through the Melrose suburbs every Thursday evening at 17:45.
 The run starts from outside the Spinners Bar on the grass track (near the Corlett Drive entrance of the club).

 21 North St, Illovo, tel. +27 11 788 5010, thewanderersclub.co.za